 6. Place the terrine on a plate in a larger ovenproof dish filled with water and bake for 30-40 minutes at very low temperature, between 60°C to 100°C (140° to 210°F).

-8. Cover the liver with foil and a very flat weight and place in the fri
+8. Cover the liver with foil and a very flat weight and place in the fridge for 2 hours.

 9. When the terrine has set, remove the weight and foil and melt the rendered fat on top to protect the terrine from turning rancid.